Pacific Islanders in Publishing

 (she/her)

-Gina Cole is a freelance writer and lives in Tāmaki Makaurau.
+Gina Cole is a freelance writer who lives in Tāmaki Makaurau.
 Her work has been widely anthologized and published in literary journals.
 Her collection Black Ice Matter won the Hubert Church Prize for Best First Book Fiction at the 2017 Ockham Book Awards.
 Her second book Na Viro is a science fiction fantasy novel and a work of Pasifikafuturism.

 Pierre Gope